New Porsche 911 Turbo S 2016 review

-With the emergence of a new Audi R8 and McLaren’s fantastic 570S, the Porsche 911 Turbo could be in danger of losing its place as the everyday supercar stalwart.
+The Porsche 911 Turbo could be in danger of losing its place atop the 'everyday supercar' list, with the release of a new Audi R8 and McLaren’s fantastic 570S.
 And now that even the standard 911 Carrera features a turbocharged engine, this flagship model’s position is in danger of being eroded from beneath.

 We took the £145,773 top-spec Turbo S for a spin around the Kyalami circuit in South Africa, and got a brief taste on-road to see if it can still cut it next to ultra modern rivals.

 Headline figures of 572bhp (20bhp more than before) and a colossal 750Nm of torque produced from 2,250rpm mean the 3.8-litre twin-turbo flat-six engine delivers the goods.
 It’s not as effervescent in the engine bay as its rivals, but wind up the 911’s motor and the sustained surge is intoxicating.

 Officially, 0-62mph comes up in a conservative 2.9 seconds courtesy of launch control and a seven-speed PDK dual-clutch gearbox.
 But even Porsche’s engineers claim 2.6 seconds is the quickest they’ve seen in testing.
 It’ll romp on to a top speed of 205mph, with gear changes hardly affecting the engine’s rampant acceleration.
 Speed isn’t everything, though.